pktintali/students-mitra/README.md

+# students-mitra

-## StudentMitra is Free and Online Study Analyzer tool .
+StudentMitra is Free and Online Study Analyzer tool.

 ### Website - [StudentMitra](https://www.studentmitra.in/)

 ## Some Key Features